borumlab/response/README.md

 #### Data Dictionary

 There are various Excel tables that will be needed to run the scripts in this package, and each script will give some output, to include Excel files and for some scripts, at least one graph (line plots and bar graphs created using the [ggplot2](https://cran.r-project.org/web/packages/ggplot2/ggplot2.pdf) package).
 A description of each file needed to run the scripts, as well as the output Excel files, can be found in the DATA\_DICTIONARY.xlsx file that is included in this package.

+The blank excel sheets for you to populate your patient data with are located <https://github.com/borumlab/response/Source> Sheets.
+Please save this excel sheets on your computer.

 #### Example Data